SoftwareAG/sagdevops-templates/templates/sag-spm-boot-local/README.md

 # Bootstrapping Platform Manager on Command Central host

-This template allows to install Platform Manager (SPM) on the same host as Command Central.
-Normally this is used for development purposes only.
+With this template you can install Platform Manager (SPM) on the same host as Command Central.
+This is normally used only for development purposes.

 > IMPORTANT: Using this template with Command Central 10.1 has significant limitations.
-See below for details.
+Limitation details are provided below.

-## Requirements
+## Requirements and limitations

 ### Supported Software AG releases

-* Command Central 10.1 (with limitations), 10.2 or later
+* Command Central 10.2 or higher
+* Command Central 10.1 with limitations
-* Platform Manager 9.8 or later
+* Platform Manager 9.8 or higher

 ### Supported platforms

-* All platforms for which Command Central bootstrap installers are available for download from Empower
+All supported Windows and UNIX platforms.

 ### System requirements for Command Central machine

-* Must have Command Central bootstrap installer for the target platform saved in `CC_HOME\profiles\CCE\data\installers` folder.
+Command Central bootstrap installer for the target platform stored in `CC_HOME\profiles\CCE\data\installers`.
 Verify by running:

 ```bash
 sagcc list provisioning bootstrap installers
 ```

-* IMPORTANT: If you use Command Central 10.1 then `local` SPM MUST be running on non-default HTTP/S ports so that you can use default 8092/8093 ports for the new local installation.
-If your Command Central SPM is configured with default ports, change them to non-default ports.
+* IMPORTANT: For Command Central 10.1, the `local` SPM **must** be running on non-default HTTP(S) ports, so that you can use the default 8092/8093 ports for the new local installation.
+If your local SPM is configured with default ports, change them to non-default ports.

 ## Running as a standalone Composite Template on Windows

-Bootstrap SPM 10.1 into `C:/SoftwareAG/dev1` installation directory listening on port 8192 on local Windows box:
+To bootstrap an SPM 10.1 that listens on port 8192 into the `C:/SoftwareAG/dev1` installation directory, type the following in a local Command Prompt window:

 ```bash
 sagcc exec templates composite apply sag-spm-boot-local node=dev1 \